Lanka to present debt restructuring programme to IMF by August: PM Wickremesinghe | Business

 ''By 2025, our aim is to create a surplus in the primary budget.
 Our effort is to raise the economic growth rate to a stable level.
 Our expectation is to establish a stable economic base by 2026,'' he said.

-"It will take till 2026 to go back to the 2018 level.
-On this roadmap if we go in a determined way 2023 end our GDP growth will be minus one,'' he said.
+''It will take till 2026 to go back to the 2018 level.
+If we make a determined journey along this road map, we can achieve an economic growth rate of negative one by the end of 2023, he said.

 He said the total debt burden of the government at the end of 2021 was Rs 17.5 trillion and by March 2022 it has increased to Rs 21.6 trillion.